CharanCyberFront/CyEscape_Game/README.md

 Each level introduces and explores a unique OWASP security concept, providing hands-on learning.

 - 📖 **2.
 Narrative-Driven Gameplay**
-Every stage is not just a challenge but a part of a gripping story that progressively builds towards a climactic showdown.
+Every stage is not just a challenge but a part of a gripping story that progressively builds towards a climactic escape.

 - 🌟 **3.
 Engaging Experiences**
-From **missions** to epic protagonists, CyEscape creates an immersive, memorable, and educational journey for learners.
+From missions to epic battles, CyEscape creates an immersive, memorable, and educational journey for learners.

 ### 🚀 *Ready to Play and Learn?*